Saturday, September 23, 2017

 • Does The Transfiguration Support Prayers To Deceased People, Since It Shows Jesus Speaking With Moses And Elijah?:

 -The point of the transfiguration was to show the preeminence of Jesus Christ.
 He was speaking to Moses and Elijah in His glory.
 These verses do not say anything in regard to prayer.
-Are there even any Catholics who offer prayers to Moses and Elijah?
+Are there even any people who offer prayers to Moses and Elijah?

 • Does Luke 15:7-10 Support Prayers To Deceased People, Since It Says Angels In Heaven Rejoice Over The Conversion Of Sinners?: